0x3337/journal-articles/2025-03-13/automatically-add-apple-pay-transactions-to-axia/article.md

 ---
-author: Mirsaid Patarov
+author: "Mirsaid Patarov"
-description: This tutorial will help you set up automatic addition of Apple Pay transactions in Axia
+description: "This tutorial will help you set up automatic addition of Apple Pay transactions in Axia"
 published_at: 2025-03-13 20:06:00
 modified_at: 2025-03-13 20:06:00
 ---